Christian Walker Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- Suarez gets the start for the Phillies, his seventh of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- Nola gets the start for the Phillies, his 15th of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts in 88 2/3 innings pitched.

-- In his most recent appearance on Friday, the lefty threw six innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.
+- His last time out came on Saturday against the Los Angeles Dodgers, when the right-hander went 6 1/3 innings, surrendering six earned runs while giving up seven hits.

-- The 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings in six games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.